mullikine/cpan-el/README.md

 Start it with `M-x cpan`.

+## About

+This code is a modified version of the built-in `shell.el`.
+There is probably more work needed to get this up to snuff (completion? syntax highlighting?), but it works.
+It even "works" on Windows (modulo bugs in the way the prompt is displayed, for reasons that are unclear to me).

 ## License

 See the file `COPYING` in this directory.
+Since it's a modified version of `shell.el`, we use GPLv3.